 - Cool and grind to a coarse powder.
 If storing for few days, add salt as well.

 - When rice is cool, mix the rice with peanut powder, salt (if not added to peanut powder) and mix.
-Add ½ tbsp of roasted peanuts.
+Add ½ tablespoon of roasted peanuts.

 - Add curry leaves, mustard and cumin seeds.
 When seeds splutter, add garlic and fry for few seconds.
 Add turmeric and turn off heat.